Important: NGINX Plus R33 requires NGINX Instance Manager 2.18 or later

 Supported environment variables

-- set the NGINX Instance Manager license mode of operation to either connected or disconnected.
-Default is connected.
+NIM_LICENSE_MODE_OF_OPERATION General Sets the license mode to either connected (default) or disconnected.

 Compose stop or tear down